-In this subsection, we implement the above formalism in the context of our reconstruction under the Rastall inflation scenario with $\lambda_\text{Ras}=$constant, using the simplest form of the scalar spectral index as a function of the number of $e-$folds $N$ to analytically reconstruct the effective potential $V(\phi)$.
+In this subsection, we implement the above formalism in the context of our reconstruction in the Rastall inflation scenario with constant $\lambda_\text{Ras}=$ , using the simplest form of the scalar spectral index as a function of the number of $e-$ times $N$ to analytically reconstruct the effective potential $V(\phi)$.
 In this sense, we assume that the scalar spectral index $n_s(N)$ is given by the attractor \cite{Starobinsky:1980te,Chiba:2015zpa,Kallosh:2013hoa}

-Specifically, assuming that the horizon exit occurs approximately at $N=60$ before the end of inflation, the resulting scalar spectral index (attractor) proposed from relation (\ref{ns}) is found to be in good agreement with current observational data.
+Specifically, assuming that the horizon exit occurs approximately at $N=60$ before the end of inflation, the resulting scalar spectral index (attractor) proposed from the relation (\ref{ns}) is found to be in good agreement with current observational data.

 In this form, combining Eq.(\ref{VN}) with (\ref{ns}), we find that the effective potential in terms of the number of $e-$folds $N$ becomes